Where to find Ogham Stones in Ireland

 Ogham is an ancient Irish (and British) alphabet, that consists of twenty characters formed by parallel lines on either side of or across a continuous line.
 It is the earliest form of writing in Ireland, dating back to the 4th century A.D. and was in use for around 500 years.
 The Ogham Stones in Ireland are found all over the country but dominantly in Waterford, Cork and Kerry.

-What is Ogham writing?
+What is Ogham stone writing?

 The Ogham alphabet is made up of a series of strokes along or across a line.
-Ogham is sometimes called the “Celtic Tree Alphabet” because many of the markings are linked to old Irish names particular trees.
+Ogham is sometimes called the “Celtic Tree Alphabet” because many of the markings are linked to ancient Irish names for particular trees.
 This writing was carved onto large standing stones which appear to be used to mark Early Irish laws which allow claims to a piece of land.

+What were ogham stones used for?
 The early historians will often refer to the ancient sagas which tell of heroes who fell in battle and were buried beneath these stones.
 Some archaeologists say that the stones were erected prior to the invention of Ogham which was created to represent the Gaelic language.

-Where to find Ogham stones in Ireland
+Where are Ogham stones in Ireland?